wyleyr/hankel1867tr/TranslatorsNotes.md

   [page 20](#S.20)), which counts against translating it with a more general term like "well-defined".

+<i lang="de">hodegetisch</i>
+: guiding, introductory, heuristic, pedagogical. <i lang="de">Hodegetik</i>, from Greek <i lang="gr">ὃδός</i> (path, way), literally means "pathfinding".
+Since medieval times it has been used in German to describe pedagogical methods aimed at introducing university students to a given subject matter.
+The term seems to be rare even in historical German and has (as far as I'm aware) no correlate in English.
+Hankel uses it to describe his Principle of Permanence of Formal Laws.
+It seems to carry the sense that this principle has guided the historical development of mathematics, that we might use this principle to motivate the introduction of new number systems, especially in a pedagogical setting, but also that the principle is not exceptionless and is more like a useful rule of thumb than an ironclad law of nature.

 <i lang="de">verknüpfen; Verknüpfung</i>
 : conjoin, combine; conjunction, combination, operation.
 Hankel thinks of arithmetical operations like addition as *conjoining* or *putting